 Public officers/office-holders can legally participate in industrial action taken on the basis of a decision of the union or association.
 Public officers’/office-holders’ right to strike has been restricted, however.
-They are not allowed to take part in sympathy and demonstration strikes nor overtime and shift-trading bans.
+They are not allowed to take part in sympathy and demonstration strikes nor in bans on overtime and shift swaps.

 Public officers/office-holders are under the obligation to perform protection work also during industrial actions.
 Protection work is work that is necessary to prevent the health or lives of citizens from being endangered or to protect assets that are specifically endangered due to the industrial action.